yvt/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 It must also define and export these functions one for each layer in the library:

- - `<layerName>GetInstanceProcAddr(instance, pName)` behaves identically to a <layerName>'s vkGetInstanceProcAddr except it is exported.
+ - `<layerName>GetInstanceProcAddr(instance, pName)` behaves identically to a layer's vkGetInstanceProcAddr except it is exported.

    When a layer library contains only one layer, this function may alternatively be named `vkGetInstanceProcAddr`.

- - `<layerName>GetDeviceProcAddr`  behaves identically to a <layerName>'s vkGetDeviceProcAddr except it is exported.
+ - `<layerName>GetDeviceProcAddr`  behaves identically to a layer's vkGetDeviceProcAddr except it is exported.

    When a layer library contains only one layer, this function may alternatively be named `vkGetDeviceProcAddr`.